tripod31/foo_lyricsource/README.md

 To Use "External Command" Source
 -----
 ####foobar2000 configuration
-Same as abobe,except,source name is "External Command".
+Same as above,except,source name is "External Command".

 ####Place python script
 From <https://github.com/tripod31/get_lyric>,Place those files to the directory where foobar2000.exe resides.